New Experimental Limit on the Electric Dipole Moment of the Electron in a Paramagnetic Insulator: Analysis

 \section{Analysis}

 Typical averaged time-traces of three hours of data on the monitored channels are plotted in Fig.~\ref{signal}.
-In an eEDM measurement sequence, we applied a voltage of alternating polarities up to $\sim$10~kV$_{pp}$ in a square waveform with controlled ramp speed on the electrodes.
+In an eEDM measurement sequence, we apply a voltage of alternating polarities up to $\sim$10~kV$_{pp}$ in a square waveform with controlled ramp speed on the electrodes.
 The polarity switching cycle is repeated at a rate of 1.43~Hz.
 This drive frequency is chosen to be low enough to reduce the transient currents, but high enough to avoid the low frequency 1/$f$ corner of the SQUID noise spectrum (Fig.~\ref{fig:superacon}).
-Using the 24-bit DAQ system, we monitored the high voltage on the two electrodes (through 1000:1 voltage dividers), currents flowing in the two isolated ground plates, and the analog voltage output from the SQUID readout electronics that could be converted into the magnetic flux $\Phi_{sq}$ through a predetermined transfer function.
+Using the 24-bit DAQ system, we monitor the high voltage on the two electrodes (through 1000:1 voltage dividers), currents flowing in the two isolated ground plates, and the analog voltage output from the SQUID readout electronics that could be converted into the magnetic flux $\Phi_{sq}$ through a predetermined transfer function.

-The time-trace of the current monitor contains both the charging and discharging current, $CdV/dt$, and the leakage current, $V/R$, flowing through the bulk sample or the surface.
+The time-trace of the current monitor contains both the charging and discharging current ($CdV/dt$) and the leakage current ($V/R$) flowing through the bulk sample or the surface.
 As shown in Fig.~\ref{signal}, the measured currents through the ground plates are dominated by the charging/discharging transient currents during the HV polarity switching.
 The SQUID sensor measures magnetic fields, generated by the EDM-induced sample magnetization as well as by the electric currents flowing in and out of the electrodes.
-During field reversals, the SQUID is measuring the large magnetic field associated with transient currents, which have to die down quickly so that the SQUID can measure the EDM-induced magnetic flux once the field settles to the maximum amplitude of the applied HV.
+During field reversals, the SQUID is measuring the large magnetic fields associated with transient currents: these must dissipate sufficiently quickly for the SQUID to discern the EDM-induced magnetic flux once the field settles to the maximum amplitude of the applied HV.
 The difference of the magnetic fluxes at +HV and -HV within one cycle is proportional to the eEDM, and is defined as our eEDM observable.
-The $dV/dt$ needs to be controlled during the time window of eEDM measurement (last 30\% of the half cycle), so as not to dominate over the magnetic flux generated by the induced magnetization.
+The $dV/dt$ needs to be controlled during the time window of eEDM measurement (the last 30\% of the half cycle), so as not to dominate over the magnetic flux generated by the induced magnetization.